Dog Training: Why It’s Worth the Investment

 Without clear guidance, dogs repeat what works for them.
 Small habits can turn into big problems.
 For example, think about costs that build over time:

-These hidden costs often exceed the price of a solid training plan.
+Often, these hidden costs far exceed the value of a thoughtfully designed training plan.

 How Training Saves Money (and Stress)